Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 He touched the area farthest from the nipple with the tip in a circular motion.

-「Nghh… Nghh, ah…」
+"Nghh… Nghh, ah…"

 She was trembling a little, but it seemed that the stimulation was still too weak.

 Gradually, the circular motion became smaller and smaller, and eventually he touched the nipple.

-「Muu, hnnahn!
-Hii, hiin!」
+"Muu, hnnahn!
+Hii, hiin!"

 Elena’s chin jerked up.

-「Nghh, nghh, nghh, nghhhhh… Hnn!
-Ohh!」
+"Nghh, nghh, nghh, nghhhhh… Hnn!
+Ohh!"

 He kneaded her nipple around with the tip of the rotor.

 Elena raised her face so much that she was looking up at the ceiling, but after a moment she plopped down limply.

-「Oh my, oh my.」
+"Oh my, oh my."

 Sera’s hand went down and her icefish-like fingertips traced her crotch.

 When Yuu looked down too, he saw that the ropes wrapping around her crotch were wetter than before as they dug into her, soaking wet even the area around it, including her pubic hair.

-「Kufufu.
+"Kufufu.
 You came just from your nipples, didn’t you?
-The you who feel it more than I thought you would is so cute-, Elena.」
+The you who feel it more than I thought you would is so cute-, Elena."

-「Muu…」
+"Muu…"

 As if to deny it, Elena shook her head, making her bright brown hair sway around.

 While fixing her messy hair, Yuu whispered in her ear, too.

-「The you who feel it more than usual is so erotic, which is nice, big sis.
-It makes me want to make you feel it even more.」
+"The you who feel it more than usual is so erotic, which is nice, big sis.
+It makes me want to make you feel it even more."

-「You’re right!」
+"You’re right!"

 Yuu and Sera smiled at each other, and Elena, hearing this, let out an inexpressible sigh.